haam-community/haam-community.github.io/constitution.md

 # Quick Summary

 HAAM is an international and open community of researchers interested in studying human population history, ancestry, and mobility through ancient DNA.
-HAAM is affiliated with the International Society of Biomolecular Archaeology
+HAAM is affiliated with the International Society of Biomolecular Archaeology (ISBA).

-- Our primary community space is on Slack, and we also have an annual conference and other online events.
+- Our primary community space is on a chat workspace in Element (Matrix) supported by ISBA, and we also have an annual conference and other online events.

 - All career stages are invited, but the emphasis is on providing a welcoming space for early-career researchers.